kconfeiteiro/pyprojecttools/README.md

 py -m pip install -r requirements.txt
 ```

-Make sure to be in the directory of the cloned repository, `PyProjectTools`, while `pip` installing the requirements.
+Make sure to be in the directory of the cloned repository, `pyprojecttools`, while `pip` installing the requirements.
 You can also use a similar command as [Pull Requests](https://github.com/kconfeiteiro/PyProjectTools#pull-requests):

 ```
-cd PyProjectTools & py -m pip install -r requirements.txt & cd ..
+pushd pyprojecttools & py -m pip install -r requirements.txt & popd
 ```

 which will change your directory to that of the registry, then `cd ..` will automatically return you to your working directory.